ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread. This is called the stage. To see other pages, use the menu.

 There are 2 types of staging for germ cell tumors, based on whether the patient has had surgery yet.
 First, the clinical stage is based on the results of tests done before surgery, such as a physical examination, CT scans, and MRI tests.
 Then, the pathologic stage is assigned based on information found during surgery, plus the laboratory results of any tissue removed during surgery.
 The stage provides a common way of describing the cancer so doctors can work together to plan the best treatments.

-According to the National Cancer Institute, the following stages are used for extracranial germ cell tumors:
+According to the Children’s Oncology Group, the following pathologic stages are used for germ cell tumors:

-Stage I: The tumor can be completely surgically removed, and it has not spread to other areas of the body.
+Stage IV: The tumor has spread from its original site to other, more distant areas of the body.